Subjects:

 Calculate power:

 Finally, we can calculate the power required to move the cylinder from left to right.
-To do this, we multiply the system pressure by the volumetric flow.
+To do this, we multiply the system pressure by the volume flow.
 The calculation is shown below.